warthog9/tenstorrent.github.io/core/systems/t7000/specifications.md

 Please visit the Tenstorrent Wormhole n150s and n300s [specification page](../../aibs/wormhole/specifications.md) for environment specifications for those cards.

 Please visit the [SuperMicro A+ Server 4124GS-TNR](https://www.supermicro.com/en/Aplus/system/4U/4124/AS-4124GS-TNR.cfm) page for environment specifications for this system.

+## Software Setup

+Instructions on how to set up software on T7000 are available [here](../../../syseng/softwaresetup.html).